ENSpunks/Timeland/Papers/Holographic Principal.md

 # Causal Relativity: Holographic Principle Without Time

-### Definitions

-- **Holomass:** In the context of Causal Relativity, holomass is quantized mass that, according to the Holographic Principle, is encoded on the boundary of the spatial curvature rather than being distributed throughout a 3D volume.
-This boundary is where the information content of the mass is stored, reflecting the idea that all physical information within a region of space can be described by its surface.

 ### Holographic Principle in the Context of Causal Relativity

 | **Causal Geometry** | **Phenomenon** | **Original Equation** | **Causal Relativity Equation** |